What does backing up my website mean?

-- Your server crashes – this will be out of your control, and whilst your hosts may well be able to recover the situation and get your site up and running again, this won’t happen if the disk has been physically damaged (or destroyed)
+- Your server crashes – this will be out of your control, and whilst your hosts may well be able to recover the situation and get your site up and running again, this won’t happen quickly if the disk has been physically damaged (or destroyed)

 - You make a big update to your site and need to put things back as they were before your update

 - Your website gets hacked – we’re seeing an increase in the number of websites that get hacked.
-Whilst there are steps you can take to reduce the risk of hacking on your website, if your site does get hacked then a backup may be your only method of ensuring your get a clean version of your site up and running again
+Whilst there are steps you can take to reduce the risk of hacking on your website, if your site does get hacked then a backup may be your only method of ensuring you get a clean version of your site up and running again

 - You may fall out with your web host and decide to move your site elsewhere.
-If you don’t have any external backups, and don’t have access to your website control panel, you might have trouble getting hold of a copy of your website to install on your new hosting server
+If you don’t have any external backups and don’t have access to your website control panel, you might have trouble getting hold of a copy of your website to install on your new hosting server

 What’s a good website backup strategy?